 Since the relief was paid in 2020, some may have assumed that they were not eligible for EIP if their income was over the established ceilings.
 But your 2020 income is not considered.
-So, you may still be able to claim an EIP rebate (rather than a check) when you file your 2020 federal tax return.
+So, you may still be able to claim an EIP rebate (rather than a check) on an amended 2020 federal tax return.

 If you haven’t filed a tax return in a few years and did not receive an EIP check, you may still be able to get the relief.
 Since checks have already gone out, you will have to file a 2020 federal tax return to claim a rebate.
 This is the case even if you have zero income.

-Economic Impact Payments are not taxable.
-They can’t be forfeited.
-And they aren’t affected if you are entitled to a 2020 tax refund.
+Economic Impact Payments were not taxable.
+They couldn’t be forfeited.
+And they weren’t affected if you were entitled to a 2020 tax refund.

 Did you Take a Retirement Plan Distribution?

-The CARES Act made two changes to retirement plan rules that may affect your 2020 return and your tax planning beyond that.
+The CARES Act made two changes to retirement plan rules that may affect an amended 2020 return and your tax planning beyond that.